Athens – Berlin – By Private Jet Charter

 Although the Blue Tab Terminal in Athens Airport is the first one in Greece, it is still the fastest check-in option.
 The Blue Tab Terminal provides quick service and a quick turnaround time for check-in and boarding passes.
 The ticket desks, the check-in desk and the baggage carousels are all within easy reach for your gate and transport.

-It is easier for you to get to the Blue Tab Terminal by taxi or by bus than by car.
+You can travel to the Blue Tab Terminal faster by cab or bus than by driving.
 Athens Airport is served by three bus lines, and the Blue Tab Terminal is served by two bus routes.
 At times, there is a change in the transport system for the Blue Tab Terminal as the intercity buses from Athens to the Blue Tab Terminal usually go to the Airport’s International Terminal, although there is only one bus that goes directly to the Blue Tab Terminal.

 It is a great idea to get your boarding pass, check-in and get a ticket at the Blue Tab Terminal as it is the cheapest and quickest option for checking in at Athens Airport.
 It will also save you the time and money of having to go to the Blue Tab Terminal every time you want to check in, buy a ticket or get a boarding pass for another destination.

 The Blue Tab Terminal is far less crowded than the rest of the airport.
-If you need to get to a specific location, though, you should arrive early.
+However, if you need to get to a specific area, you should arrive early.

 Also read: 37 Best Things to Do in Athens, Greece